 During the consultation process, residents expressed a wish to both protect the historic buildings and landscape of the NA, and also to promote its history and heritage.

-Paragraph 196 of the NPPF (December 2023, or equivalent in the latest version of the NPPF) advises that plans should set out a positive strategy for the conservation and enjoyment of the historic environment, including heritage assets most at risk through neglect, decay or other threats.
+Paragraph 190 of the NPPF (September 2023) advises that plans should set out a positive strategy for the conservation and enjoyment of the historic environment, including heritage assets most at risk through neglect, decay or other threats.